 - …so please do all the above without getting in my way.

-That is too many options.
-I’m sure I can shoehorn anything into doing what I want, more or less, for the first few steps, and only find out the horrible friction points waaaaay down the line when it is too late.
+Of these many options, I’m sure I can shoehorn anything into doing what I want, more or less, for the first few steps, and only find out the horrible friction points down the line when it is too late.
 I’d be satisfied with choosing whichever will have the most users to mindshare when I really need it.
-Unfortunately, that time of need will be in the future, and my ability to predict the future has a known poor track record.
+Unfortunately, that time of need will be in the future, and my ability to predict the future has a poor historical track record.

 Lancet comes from neuroscience.